techtile-by-dramco/NI-B210-Sync/tests/reciprocity_calibration/readme.md

 - [x] Calibrate phase difference of internal RF-PLLs (i.e., applying `-phase offset`) (2.2.)
 - [ ] Measure stabability of the calibrated phase (2.3.)
 - [ ] Use antennas instead of cables to do calibration (2.4.)
-- [ ] Use Ref signal to coherent TX of two USRPs
+- [ ] Use external reference signal to broadcast coherently with two individual USRPs (3.1.)
 - [ ] Check phase coherency between RX and RX/TX on same USRP, does switching result in re-locking/re-tuning?

 <details>